The making of scissors and shears by hand, using traditional techniques.

 Businesses employing two or more individuals:

 - Ernest Wright & Son – based in Sheffield.
-Family-owned business founded in 1902 went into liquidation in 2018 following the death of Nick Wright.
-All assets including the Ernest Wright and Kutrite brand names, the original machinery, tools and stock have been bought from the Receiver by new investors.
-The original personnel have been offered their jobs back and the old factory and workshop have been leased again from the landlord.
+Family-owned business founded in 1902, which went into liquidation in 2018 following the death of Nick Wright.
+All assets including the Ernest Wright and Kutrite brand names, the original machinery, tools and stock have been bought by new investors.
+The original personnel continue to produce handmade scissors and shears.

 - William Whiteley & Sons – based in Sheffield.
 Have been in business since 1760.
 Have a workforce of twelve, four of whom have unique skills.
 Make scissors for industry and retail and for highly specialised/bespoke uses, and make for their own and other brands.